Alexis Bbakka

-Alexis David Bbakka (born 13 September 1995) is a professional footballer who plays as a forward for Ettan Fotboll club Umeå and the Uganda national team.
-Born in Sweden, he plays for the Uganda national team.
+Alexis David Bbakka (born 13 September 1995) is a professional footballer who plays as a forward.
+Born in Sweden, he has played for the Uganda national team.

 International career

 Bbakka made his debut for Uganda in a 0–0 friendly draw against Turkmenistan on 9 June 2019.
 His first competitive match was 0–0 draw against Burkina Faso in Africa Cup of Nations qualification on 13 November 2019.

 Personal life

 Born in Sweden but representing Uganda internationally, Bbakka has nationality for both countries.